Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Crosscoder Learnability for Intermediate Checkpoints

 \subsection{Checkpoint Selection via Phase Transition Identification}

 Before training crosscoders, we identify checkpoints where phase transitions in model behavior or representations occur.
-To uncover phase transitions, we track subject--verb agreement accuracy (BLiMP, MultiBLiMP) and the cosine similarity of middle‐layer activations across checkpoints for Pythia-1B, OLMo-1B, and BLOOM-1B (Fig.~\ref{fig:checkpoint-analysis}).
+To uncover phase transitions, we track subject--verb agreement accuracy (BLiMP, MultiBLiMP) and the cosine similarity of middle‐layer activations across checkpoints for Pythia-1B, OLMo-1B, and BLOOM-1B (Fig.~\ref{fig:checkpoint-analysis}).\footnote{All observed average pairwise cosine similarity values were non-negative, so we restrict the heatmap range to $[0,1]$.}

-In Pythia-1B, a significant phase transition unfolds from 128M to 4B tokens: accuracy vaults from near‐chance (\(\sim\)50\%) to above 90\%, and the activation similarity heatmap shows a significant change compared to earlier near-random checkpoints; together, these signal the emergence of syntactic representations.
+In Pythia-1B, a significant phase transition unfolds from 128M to 4B tokens: accuracy on BLiMP vaults from near‐chance (\(\sim\)50\%) to above 90\%, and the activation similarity heatmap shows a significant change compared to earlier near-random checkpoints.
+These indicators signal the emergence of syntactic representations.
 A smaller inflection at 1B hints that certain subtasks (\eg{}, agreement with irregular plural subjects) are learned before more complex ones at 4B (\eg{}, agreement with distractor clauses), after which performance remains stable until 286B.
 Hence, we study checkpoints that have been trained on \{128M, 1B, 4B, 286B\} tokens.

 OLMo-1B follows a more staggered trajectory: an initial milestone at 2B boosts accuracy and activation similarity, followed by a second adjustment phase at 4B, and a consolidation near 33B tokens.
 After 33B, while accuracy mostly plateaus, activations continue refining through 3T, indicating ongoing representational changes.
 Thus we select the \{2B, 4B, 33B, 3T\} checkpoints for OLMo-1B.